shuibing9420/shuibing9420.github.io/_pages/about.md

 100 papers in top-tier conferences and journals, including FAST, ASPLOS, MICRO, HPCA, EuroSys, ATC, SC, VLDB, TOCS, TC, TPDS, TOS, and TKDE.
-His work has been recognized with numerous awards, such as the First Prize of Science and Technology Progress in Zhejiang Province (2023), the First Prize of Invention and Entrepreneurship Achievements of China Invention Association (2025), the Computing Power China–Annual Breakthrough Achievement Award (2025), and the ACM ChinaSys Best Doctoral Dissertation Award (2025).
+His work has been recognized with numerous awards, such as the First Prize of Science and Technology Progress in Zhejiang Province (2023), the World Internet Conference Awards for Pioneering Science and Technology (2025), the First Prize of Invention and Entrepreneurship Achievements of China Invention Association (2025), the Computing Power China–Annual Breakthrough Achievement Award (2025), and the ACM ChinaSys Best Doctoral Dissertation Award (2025).
 He has also been awarded over